 Straight out of the box, the midsole gives you that sensational feel of bounce which does not feel sluggish or any of that nature.
 It was the opposite.
 Despite the forefoot being fully loaded with cushioning, I did feel fast, responsive, and forefoot agile.

 The main traction pattern for the KD 13 takes heavy inspiration from the PG 3’s outsole.
 The same could be said about its performance – straight-up glue.
-Any day of the weak.
+On any day of the weak.
 On any surface.
 With every move you make.
 It’s money.
 Cha-ching…

-Right in the toe section, you do have some rounded shaped nubs that are here to help improve upon both vertical and horizontal moves or stops.
+Right in the toe section, you do have some octopus tentacle-like nubs that are here to help improve upon both vertical and horizontal moves or stops.

 More so, a widely spaced pattern creates areas for dust to channel through – keeping the KD 13 from becoming ice skates once dust is present.
 Little to no wiping is required.